MacCampbell/kootenai/README.md

 ## Steps

 _1_ Interrogate data for new SNPs
 The current analysis looks for existing SNPs by using a perl regex to match known alleles.
 Looks to be biallelic.
 `Atr_10304-61,G,A,TGGCTTGGCAGTGG,TGGCTTGACAGTGG,GCCTTTGTTCTCCAGCTTGC,0,0`
 `Locus Name,Allele1,Allele2,ProbeSeq1,ProbeSeq2,FWD_Primer,A1_correction,A2_correction`
 TGGCTTGGCAGTGG
 TGGCTTGACAGTGG
 `Atr_78173-42,T,C,GGCATTGGAAC[CG]GTC,GGCATCGGAAC[CG]GTC,CTCAGGTCACCCAGCAGAG,0.3,0`

 What is A1_correction/A2_correction?

 Can create a reference then align data and see what variants there are in the data.
 What was the original reference?
 Can check which loci are invariant, and then look specifically at those to make new variants specific for thse fish.

+Getting data like so:
+`(base) maccamp@farm:~/kootenai/data$ scp -r maccampbell@barbera.genomecenter.ucdavis.edu:/share/schreierlab/aviva_f/GTseq .`

+Looking at some variants like this:
+`~/kootenai/data/GT_Seq/demultiplexed/Data/4244ddrs2/UnalignedL2/Project_ASAF_L2_AFST01`
+ `gunzip -c BC13_03_S1366_L002_R1_001.fastq.gz | grep "GCCTTTGTTCTCCAGCTTGC" --color | grep "TGGCTTG\wCAGTGG" --color  `